Breckon Cottage accommodation summary

 The cottage is non-smoking

 Breckon Cottage was built by Jennings Brewery in 1893 to house workers at the pub, though the downstairs rooms may well have older roots as indicated by the thick walls and traditional slate floor in the kitchen.
-The house has been lovingly renovated by the current owners and beautifully combines traditional charm with modern comfort.
+The house has beautifully combines traditional charm with modern comfort.
 It feels homely, cosy and you will want to spend time here just relaxing in lovely surroundings.

-Just to the left off the hall is a fully tiled downstairs shower room with heated towel rail and on the right a separate WC.
-Continue along the tiled hall past an umbrella/walking stick stand and hall table, with useful local information and tourist information leaflets, and you will come to the dining room on the right.
+Just to the left off the hall is a fully tiled downstairs shower room with heated towel rail and on the right a separate WC. you will come to the dining room on the right.

+The dining room can be found on your right.
 The solid wood table and four chairs stand on a tiled floor.
 Whilst you enjoy your meal you can also enjoy the view of Skiddaw and Carl Side out of the window.
-Plan your next walk using the 3D relief map of the Lake District on the wall, or give yourself a pat on the back on your return!
-An attractive painted dresser contains spare glasses and crockery and a library of local interest books, including the Wainwright guides, and in the cupboards underneath you will find a selection of games and jigsaws.
+An attractive painted dresser contains spare glasses and crockery and a library of local interest books and in the cupboards underneath you will find a selection of games and jigsaws.
 You can also access the parking area and yard through a side door out of this room.

-At the end of the hallway are 2 steps down to the kitchen with a fantastic old slate floor which has been lovingly restored to its full glory by the current owners.
-The fitted kitchen contains a dishwasher, electric oven and hob, microwave and 4-slice toaster.
+At the end of the hallway are 2 steps down to the kitchen with a fantastic old slate floor.
+The fitted kitchen contains a dishwasher, electric oven and hob, a Dolce Gusto coffee machine, fridge freezer, microwave oven, kettle and 4-slice toaster.
 It is very well equipped with everything you could possibly need including a bin with an automatic lid, it opens with a wave of the hand and closes itself - even the children will be tidying up after themselves!
 The kitchen window looks out over the yard and trees at the back of the cottage.

-To the left of the kitchen is the cosy living room; with amazing feature brick and stone fireplace and early Victorian red and black chequerboard tiles on the floor this room oozes character.
-A 3-seater sofa and 2 chairs surround the fireplace, perfect for cosy evenings in around the woodburner (for which logs will be provided in the winter).
-Just because the surroundings are traditional and the side table a French antique it does not mean there is no 21st century technology to take advantage of though.
-There is a smart TV with blu-ray DVD player and a selection of DVDs.
-Paintings on the wall are of local scenes and there are local interest magazines to browse.
+To the left of the kitchen is the cosy living room; with amazing feature brick and stone fireplace and early Victorian red and black chequerboard tiles on the floor, this room oozes character.
+A 3-seater sofa and 2 chairs surround the fireplace, perfect for cosy evenings in around the woodburner.
+Just because the surroundings are traditional does not mean there is no 21st century technology to take advantage of though.
+There is a smart TV and DVD player.
 A rug by the fire and a set of tables complete the furniture in this snug sitting room.

-The stairs lead up from behind a door in the kitchen (please take care as these are narrow with no handrail).
-Beautifully carpeted with local Herdwick wool carpet, they curve right round on themselves up to a small landing.
-On the right is the large bathroom complete with beautiful roll top bath and spacious walk in shower, this is a perfect room for relaxing in.
+The staircase, typical to cottages of this style, is fairly steep but does have handrail.
+The stairs lead up from behind a door in the kitchen; beautifully carpeted with local Herdwick wool carpet, they curve right round on themselves up to a small landing.
+On the right is the large family bathroom complete with beautiful roll top bath and spacious shower cubicle, this is a perfect room for relaxing in.
 The lights on the mirror come on with a wave of the hand and there is a heated towel rail for a snuggly warm towel when you finally decide to get out of the bath after a long soak.

 Next to the bathroom is the master bedroom.
-With original artwork and an antique mirror on the walls the owners call this the "flower room".
-The king size bed is made up with cotton sheets and the wardrobe, chest of drawers and bedside tables are matching white cedar; this room feels spacious, luxurious and calm.
+There is a kingsize bed and matching cedar wardrobe, chest of drawers and bedside tables; this room feels spacious, luxurious and calm.
 Dual aspect windows give lovely views out to Skiddaw and Carl Side with glimpses of Latrigg through the trees, and round to Clough Head and the slopes of Walla Crag.
-Excellent double glazing means you cannot hear any noise from the road and a peaceful night's sleep is guaranteed.

 Off the left of the landing is the twin bedroom, also dual aspect with views up to Skiddaw and through the trees to Latrigg.
-There is an oak wardrobe and bedside tables for storage and as well as the Herdwick carpet on the floor, there is a delightful picture of Herdies on the wall!
+There is an oak wardrobe and bedside tables for storage and as well as the Herdwick carpet on the floor.